pbnj/awesome-podcasts/README.md

 * [Freelancer's Show](https://devchat.tv/freelancers) - The Freelancers' Show discusses the challenges that freelancers face.
 The panel includes technology freelancers and entrepreneurs with many years of experience.
 * [Full Stack Radio](http://www.fullstackradio.com/) - A podcast for developers interested in building great software products.
 * [Functional Geekery](https://www.functionalgeekery.com/) - A podcast on Functional Programming, covering topics across multiple languages.
+* [Greater Than Code](https://www.greaterthancode.com/podcast/) - The podcast for coders who care by coders who care.
 * [Hanselminutes](http://hanselminutes.com/) - A weekly talkshow on tech.
 * [Herding Code](http://herdingcode.com/) - Herding Code is a weekly podcast that explores different technology-related topics.
 * [Request For Commits](https://changelog.com/rfc) - Exploring different perspectives in open source sustainability.
 It's about the human side of code.